Same tools, same blind spots

 }#5 Supabase tables without RLS

 This is the scariest one on the list because the consequences are total.
 Without Row Level Security, your Supabase anon key (which is public, it's right there in your frontend code) gives anyone full read and write access to that table.
 You paste the anon key and URL into a Supabase client, call .from('users').select('*'), and you get every row.
 Not a theoretical attack.
 The AI generates the CREATE TABLE statement and moves on.
 It doesn't add ALTER TABLE ...
 ENABLE ROW LEVEL SECURITY because nobody asked it to.
-Every Supabase project we've run prodlint on has had at least one table missing RLS.
+If you're using Supabase with AI-generated migrations, check this first.

 -- supabase/migrations/20240101_init.sql